RD-Boris-dElia/git-training/exercises/setup.md

 git commit -m "my first commit" git push
 ```
+`git add` allows you to add files to the staging environment before syncing to a remote. the "." just means you add everything from the current working directory.

+If you wish to add only specific files you can specify one or multiple files : `git add readme.md file2.json path/to/file3`.

-Note : You can link your current local repo with a specific remote and branch by running `git branch --set-upstream-to <remote-name>/<branch-name>`
+ ##### Note : You can link your current local repo with a specific remote and branch by running `git branch --set-upstream-to <remote-name>/<branch-name>`

-## pull changes from repo
+## pull changes from repository

 Go to your github repo and create another file.

 Call it "feature1.md" and write whatever suits you in it.

-Then you want to pull that change to your local repo.
+Then you want to pull that change to your local repo : `git pull`